The Ultimate Locals' Guide to Visiting Oakland

 Timeless, Jessie says, is “your typical neighborhood coffee shop where everyone seems to know each other.”
 They roast their own coffee beans, and serve up a tasty rotating-flavor waffle special.
 Jessie also loves the laidback vibe of Bicycle Coffee, which includes onsite bike-docking stations for caffeine-craving cyclists.

-Diane prefers Philz, which started in the Bay Area and offers an outpost on upscale College Ave. in Oakland.
+Diane prefers Philz, which started in the Bay Area and offers an outpost on upscale College Avenue in Oakland.
 Their secret to success?
 Customized blends from the highest-quality beans.
 The dark roast Jacob’s Wonderbar with cream is so satisfying, Diane says, that she’s yet to try the roaster’s beloved cold brews, which are next on her list.

 Best Pint of Beer